top of page

 WHO IS VERONICA BROWN?

 Spreading the gospel with a unique brand of “Evangelistic Soul,” Veronica Brown is no impostor.
 In fact, she’s the real deal.
-Fresh off the heels of her brand new single “Time After Time,” Veronica is on an ongoing mission to remind listeners of God's continuous presence in our lives.
+Fresh off the heels of her new single “MOVE,” Veronica is on an ongoing mission to remind listeners of God's continuous presence in our lives.

 A Detroit native, Veronica was raised in a home filled with music.
 Her father, a minister and singer known at the time for his high vocal range was a member of The Mighty Midsouth Singers, a popular gospel group that traveled extensively in the region and had several hit songs.
 But it was Brown’s mother, a talented vocalist in her own right that she attributes her distinctive tone.
 “It’s so interesting but my father had a higher voice and my mom instead had the more sultry, lower voice; so I get that from her.
 But they taught us all to sing.
 For me and my seven brothers and sisters, that’s all we knew to do was sing,” remembers Brown.
 With all that musical talent in one household, Veronica still stood out.
 With Brown’s father getting to sing professionally and her mother having to stay home, she proudly carries the torch of both of her parents’ legacies through her music career.
 She also counts artists like Aretha Franklin (whom she’s had the pleasure to work with), Rance Allen, Luther Vandross, Whitney Houston, Tina Turner, The Staple Singers, The O’Jays, The Temptations as musical influences that helped shape her dynamic musical style.